simplifylearning101/dsa_with_cpp/week0/README.md

 After all parts are over, attempt the interview questions.

+All programs are discussed in detail in the classroom training.

 | Part | Read | Practice | Attempt |
 |---|---|---|---|
 | 1 |[Variables / Data types / Operators](materials/1_1.md)|[home work](materials/1_2.md) -> [solutions](materials/1_3.md)|[quiz](materials/1_4.md)|